reStrike-d-o-o/reStrike_VTA_Cursor/docs/project/github-integration-status.md

 ## ✅ **COMPLETED: GitHub Project Management Integration**

-### **🎯 Current Status: FULLY OPERATIONAL**
+### **🎯 Current Status: PAT TOKEN ADDED - WORKFLOW CONFIGURATION PENDING**

-All GitHub integration tasks have been successfully completed.
-The project now has comprehensive issue tracking, project board management, and automation workflows in place.
+The GitHub Personal Access Token has been successfully added to the repository secrets.
+The project now has comprehensive issue tracking, project board management, and automation workflows ready for final configuration.

 ---